andycasey/orchestra/INSTALL.md

    python scripts/eso_search_phase3.py
    ````

-5. From this working directory, run `scripts/eso_retrieve.py`.
+6. From this working directory, run `scripts/eso_retrieve.py`.
 This will request
    and download all data products (reduced spectra and intermediate data
-   products) identified in (4):
+   products) identified in (5):

    ````
    python scripts/eso_retrieve.py
    ````

-6. Follow the instructions printed at the end of the `scripts/eso_retrieve.py`
+7. Follow the instructions printed at the end of the `scripts/eso_retrieve.py`
    script, namely:

    ````
    cd $DATA_DIR
    sh download_spectra.sh

-   ls -lh *.tar | awk '{print "tar -xvf "" $9 "" --keep-old-files --force-local "}' > untar.sh
+   grep tar download_spectra.sh | awk '{print "tar -xvf " $1 " --keep-old-files --force-local "}' > untar.sh
    sh untar.sh
    ````

-7. From this working directory, run `db/ingest.py` to scrape the header
+8. From this working directory, run `scripts/db_ingest_headers.py` to scrape the
-   information from all spectra downloaded in (6), and ingest those headers into
+   header information from all spectra downloaded in (7), and ingest those headers
-   the database created in (1):
+   into the database created in (1):

    ````
-   python db/ingest.py
+   python scripts/db_ingest_headers.py
    ````

 **Note**

-If you need to run (5) multiple times, then you should run (6)-(7) before running
+If you need to run (6) multiple times, then you should run (7)-(8) before running
-(5) again, because (5) will search for data products that have not been ingested.
+(6) again, because (6) will search for data products that have not been ingested.